keithbuhler/keithbuhler.github.io/talktoaphilosopher.md

 title: talk to a philosopher
 ---

-You have a question about metaphysics, ethics, or religion but don't know where to even start?
-Do you have an idea you want to hear some feedback on?
-Do you need some good old fashioned Socratic dialogue?
-You can talk to me on Google Hangout at $30 for 30 minutes.
+You have a question about metaphysics, ethics, or philosophy religion but don't know where to even start?
+You can talk to me at $30 for 30 minutes.

 To set up an appointment, please send an email to info at keithbuhler dot com.
+(I use Google Hangout, Skype, and Facetime.)

 *Terms and conditions:*